Parmelia Yacht Race

-In an endeavour to shorten the arrival period in Fremantle two new formats were introduced to the world of long-distance ocean racing.
+In an endeavour to shorten the arrival period in Fremantle, two new formats were introduced to the world of long-distance ocean racing.
 The formats proved to be popular and more than 50 entries were received.
-However, only 27 started in Plymouth and another joined the fleet in Cape Town for Leg 2.
-At the time it was claimed to be the biggest fleet to contest an "inter-ocean" yacht race; i.e. a race which traverses more than one ocean.
+However, only 27 started in Plymouth and the other joined the fleet in Cape Town for leg 2.
+At the time it was claimed to be the biggest fleet to contest an inter-ocean yacht race; i.e., a race which traverses more than one ocean.